RobG66/Gamelist-Manager/README.md

 ### 💖 Support Development

-If you find Gamelist Manager helpful, consider supporting its continued development:
+**If you find Gamelist Manager helpful, consider supporting its new cross-platform development**

 Version 8 is not wine compatible.
+It uses API that are simply not supported in that environment.

 ---